thatoddmailbox/fcp-stuff/docedit.md

 # Docedit format
 Seems to be made up of the plaintext and another binary blob describing the styles and the "runs" of text where the styles apply.
 These structs and things refer to the binary "docedit" blob.

 A docedit blob always starts with a fixed header of 0x30 bytes.
 Immediately after this header comes a fixed number of font structs, for the number of fonts specified in the header.
-There's 6 bytes of some unknown weirdness followed by a fixed number of style structs, which is then immediately followed by a fixed number of run structs.
+Then come the numspec structs, style structs, and run structs, in that order.
+After that comes the binary record section, which contains multiple binary records.
+These records assign names to fonts , set document properties, and do other, unclear things.
+The size of the binrec section is supposed to be given in the header in field 0x1E, as binrec entries are variable size.
+However, this size seems to be inaccurate?

 ## Docedit structs
 ### Header